dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 # Transferring a Domain to Another DNSimple Account

+This article discusses transferring domains to other DNSimple accounts (moving domains internally from one DNSimple account to another).
+This is different from transferring a domain away.
+To transfer a domain away from DNSimple, see [this article](https://support.dnsimple.com/articles/transferring-domain-away/).

+---

 * TOC
 {:toc}

 ---

-In this article, we'll discuss transferring domains between DNSimple accounts.
-To do this, you'll move domains internally from one DNSimple account to another.
-This is different from transferring a domain out.

 You can transfer a domain between DNSimple accounts any time via the DNSimple interface.
 Billing responsibility will be transferred to the new domain account, once the move is accepted.
 Moving a domain to another account will also transfer all the associated resources, such as DNS records, SSL certificates, and email forwards.